BlaireLeone/bulma-clean-theme/bear-drama.md

 hero_image: /img/bears-hero.jpg
 ---

-February 7, 2022
+February 27, 2022

 By: Blaire Hobbs

-**Sneak Peak!**

 Last week, news broke that Hank the Tank, the infamous 500lb. black bear ransacking South Lake Tahoe homes was in fact [3 bears](https://www.theguardian.com/environment/2022/feb/25/very-hungry-bear-hank-the-tank-is-in-fact-three-bears-dna-shows).
-Thanks to DNA evidence, Hank is now off the hook, however, while Hank may be glad to no longer shoulder the whole blame, communities and bear's alike must shoulder a potential reality where bears like Hank are showing up more often.
+Thanks to DNA evidence, Hank is now off the hook, however, while Hank may be glad to no longer shoulder all the blame, communities and bear's alike must shoulder a potential reality where bears like Hank are showing up more often.

 Due to human encroachment on the bear's habitat as well as additional climate pressures, Californians may be seeing an uptick of bears wandering into urbanized spaces as they develop preferences for human food and acclimate to human environments.